 DISCLOSURE OF INVESTMENT ACTIVITIES IN IRAN

 Effective 11/20/13, prospective Proposer(s) please be advised that pursuant to P.L.
-2012 c.25, a completed Disclosure of Investment Activities in Iran form will be required to be submitted with each proposal.
+2012 c.25, a completed Disclosure of Investment Activities in Iran form will be required to be submitted for both the Prime and subconsultant(s) with each proposal.
 Failure to complete the certification and submit it to the NJTPA with a firm’s proposal will render the proposal as non-responsive.

 INSURANCE AND LIABILITY

 The prime consultant and any sub-consultants will be independent contractors.
 The consultant, any sub-consultant, and their employees and agents shall in no way be construed to be employees of the NJTPA.
 The prime consultant and any sub-consultants shall assume any and all liability (including attorney's fees and court costs) for their and their employees' or agents' acts or omissions.
 The Consultant and any sub consultants shall hold harmless and indemnify the NJTPA and NJIT, the NTJPA’s host agency, for any claims to the extent arising as a result of Consultants or sub-consultants' negligent performance or nonperformance under the proposed contract.

 The following document is intended to offer procurement guidance to subcontractors and subrecipients, including procedures to follow and items to consider, when hiring consultants.
 The material encompasses the policies of the North Jersey Transportation Planning Authority regarding the procurement of professional services:

 CONTRACTS FOR PROFESSIONAL SERVICES